Thelymitra kangaloonica: Description

 Thelymitra kangaloonica is a tuberous, perennial herb with a single erect, fleshy, channelled, linear leaf 150-350 mm long and 5-25 mm wide with a purplish base.
 Up to forty deep blue flowers with darker veins, 15-30 mm wide are arranged on a flowering stem 200-550 mm tall.
 The sepals and petals are 8-18 mm long, 4-8 mm wide and brownish on their reverse side.
 The column is white or pale blue, 5-5.5 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is yellow with a purple band, more or less flat and strap-like.
 The side lobes curve towards each other and have a short, toothbrush-like tuft of white hairs.
 Flowering occurs in late October and November.

 Taxonomy and naming

 Thelymitra kangaloonica was first formally described in 2011 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Robertson.
 The specific epithet (kangaloonica) is a reference to the township of Kangaloon near which the type specimen was found.

 Distribution and habitat

-The Kangaloon sun orchid grows with sedges and rushes in swampy places.
+Kangaloon sun orchid grows with sedges and rushes in swampy places.
 It only occurs in three sites near Robertson and Kangaloon.